 How long do you usually support new mothers?

-This can be defined individually between the mother and I. I recommend however a minimum of 24 hours, to be used in increments of 3 hours minimum.
+This can be defined individually between the mother and I. I recommend however a minimum of 20 hours, to be used in increments of 3 hours minimum, 5 hour maximum.

 What days and what time of day are you available?